×

 We asked foreigners in Bulgaria what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Bulgaria, rental properties typically include a refrigerator, stove, oven, washing machine, and dishwasher.
 Other common appliances may include a microwave, toaster, and coffee maker.
-Depending on the property, some landlords may also provide air conditioning, heating, and other amenities," wrote one expat who made the move to Bulgaria.
+Depending on the property, some landlords may also provide air conditioning, heating, and other amenities," explained one person living in Bulgaria.

 Additional Information about Searching for a Home in Bulgaria: